 Taxes and Assessments

 The charges on your bill are subject to government taxes and fees.
 UES forwards all of the money collected from these charges to the appropriate authorities.

-Underneath this message, you will find the Meter Information section.
 Beginning in summer 2018, all customers will begin seeing their on- and off-peak usage in kilowatt-hours (KWH) and their on- and off-peak demand in kilowatts (KW).
 For customers who aren’t using a time-of-use or demand-based pricing plan, this data is for informational purposes only.

 Time-of-use plans offer lower energy charges during most of the day and higher charges during on-peak hours.
 Demand plans combine lower usage-based rates with a “demand” charge based on your highest hour of usage during on-peak time periods.

 This section promotes the awareness of programs and services that may interest you.